Morriar/nit/src/doc/doc_experiments/exp_align/corpus.nlp/geometry.corpus.md

 Boxes module introduces Bounding boxes for Points and Lines and services to detect collision or inclusion between boxes.
 It means a simple and fast way to test collision but not really accurate since it uses bounding boxes.

-> match: geometry::boxes
 > match: geometry::Box
+> match: geometry::Boxed
+> match: geometry::Boxed3d
+> match: geometry::Line
 > match: geometry::Point
+> match: geometry::Point3d
+> match: geometry::boxes
-> match: geometry::Line
+> match: geometry::points_and_lines

 ## Quadtrees

-> matches: geometry::quadtree
+> match: geometry::quadtree

 A QuadTree is a tree data structure in which each internal node has exactly four children They're most often used to partition two-dimensional space by recursively subdividing it into four quadrants or regions.

 > match: geometry::QuadTree
-> match: geometry::quadtree
 > match: geometry::QuadTree::children
 > match: geometry::QuadTree::data
+> match: geometry::quadtree

 * They decompose space into adaptable cells
 * Each cell has a maximum capacity.
 When maximum is reached, the cell splits.

 Quadtrees are using Boxed objects to determine their distribution in the 2D space.

+> match: geometry::Boxed
+> match: geometry::QuadTree
 > match: geometry::quadtree
-> match: geometry::QuadTree
-> match: geometry::Boxed

 This API provides two different types of Quadtree : Static and Dynamic (respectively `SQuadTree` and `DQuadTree`).

+> match: geometry::DQuadTree
 > match: geometry::QuadTree
 > match: geometry::SQuadTree
-> match: geometry::DQuadTree
 > match: geometry::quadtree

 * Static: When you create the QuadTree, you need to specify the region that it will cover